iproduct/course-node-express-react/README.md

 - Node.js + Express.js + React.js + Redux + MongoDB + Webpack fullstack application development

 - Design and devlopment of JSON/REST APIs using LoopBack

+## Please see this repository Wiki pages for all the information about the course and homeworks